It’s not that I talk on my cell phone much. Quite the contrary… I have so many rollover minutes built-up each month, you wouldn’t believe it.

 But my cell phone battery still loses its charge, so I have to go through the motions of charging up my phone.
 Then finding it’s dead just when I need it most.
 And recharging it all over again.

-So, I wonder… just how long is the battery in a cell phone supposed to last, anyway?
+So, I wonder — just how long are cell phone batteries supposed to last, anyway?

-After a year of using my Motorola V400 cell phone (with Cingular service …love ’em!), I came to the realization that I needed a whole new lithium-ion rechargeable battery for it already.
+After a year of using my Motorola cell phone, I came to the realization that I needed a whole new lithium-ion rechargeable battery for it already.

 One year just doesn’t seem very long for a battery to last — in my opinion.